-It is acknowledged that variations in activity levels and regulatory effort could result in either under or over recovery.
-Should the levy values result in cash reserves which are likely to be significantly higher than required (and continuing to increase), NOPSEMA will work with industry to agree on appropriate action in order to limit future levy increases, thus reducing the surplus, consistent with the approach taken for safety case levies between 2010 and 2013; and with levies in general between 2014 and 2018.
-In such event strategies to ensure the reduction of the surplus will be discussed with stakeholders at the annual cost effectiveness review currently planned for the first quarter of each calendar year.
+It is acknowledged that variations in activity levels and regulatory effort could result in either under or over recovery from year to year.
+Should the levy values result in cash reserves which are likely to be significantly higher than required, NOPSEMA will work with industry to agree on appropriate action to limit future levy increases, thus reducing the surplus, consistent with the approach taken for safety case levies between 2010 and 2013; and with levies in general between 2014 and 2018.
+In such circumstances, strategies to ensure the reduction of the surplus will be discussed with stakeholders at the annual cost effectiveness review held in the first quarter of each calendar year.